zk1tty/ERC-20-smart-contract-with-ink-/README.md

 ### Write an ERC20 Smartcontract with INC

-##Block Searcher - You can search with hash/number
+## Block Search - You can search with hash/number

 ![Screenshot](s1.png)